 Neuvirth left Tuesday’s game with a lower-body injury and did not return.

 Sabres’ head coach Ted Nolan said that Neuvirth will be evaluated but “it’s not going to be day-to-day.”
 This is a tough break for Neuvirth who has played very well for a struggling Sabres team.
 This will leave Jhonas Enroth as the teams number-1 and with Matt Hackett nowhere close to ready, either Nathan Lieuwen or Andrey Makarov is expected to be recalled.

-Enroth will start between the pipes for the Sabres.
+Neuvirth will be between the pipes for the Sabres on Tuesday.

 Neuvirth allowed two goals on 34 shots in the Sabres win over the Maple Leafs on Saturday.
 The W snapped a three-game losing streak for Neuvirth, who now holds a 3-5-1 record, 2.96 GAA and .918 SV%.
 Tonight, he faces a Sharks team he collected the win against in a 29-save performance on October 25th.